wlaw868/scratchpad/streamlistener-basic/README.md

 This is a Kafka producer and consumer implementation using Spring Cloud Stream.

-It produces test message to 'testtock' topic every second, consumes the same topic, transforms the first name, and produces to 'xformed' topic.
+It produces test message to 'testtock' topic every second, transforms the first name, and produces to 'xformed' topic.

 ## Getting Started